Pigeon racing: Traditional timing method

 Some old style pigeon clocks use thimbles.

 The traditional method of timing racing pigeons involves rubber rings with unique identification numbers and a specially designed pigeon racing clock.
 The ring is attached around the bird's leg before being sent to race.
 The serial number is recorded, the clock is set and sealed, and the bird carries the ring home.
 When the first bird returns, its trainer removes the ring and places it in a slot in the clock.
-The time which the ring was placed in the clock is recorded as the official time that the competing bird arrived home.
+The time at which the ring was placed in the clock is recorded as the official time that the competing bird arrived home.
 From this time stamp, an average speed is measured and a winner of the race can be found.

 Although serving its purpose, this method has proved somewhat problematic for a few reasons: